 When giving evidence to the Work and Pensions Committee, financial journalist Paul Lewis told us that after researching this himself he could barely find any reporting of the issue at all in 1995.
 There were a few small press cuttings from the business pages at the back of some newspapers.
 (Mhairi Black, SNP)

-5. Fairness of the age rise
+5. Fairness of the state pension age rise

 In civil law, if we enter into a contract, there are terms and conditions stating, “If you want to change this contract or break out of it, there will be a price to pay.”
 Why are pensions any different?
 This is a contract people have entered into, but it is now being broken and nothing is being done to allow them to transition.
 (Mhairi Black, SNP)